 A Guide To Making A Claim For An Accident In A Multi Storey Car Park

-Within this guide, you will find all of the information that you need, to begin understanding how to proceed with your own claim.
-It will aim to answer questions such as, can I claim for an accident in a car park?
+Within this guide, you will find all of the information that you need, to begin understanding how to proceed with accident claims.
+It will aim to answer questions such as, can I claim for a car accident in a car park?
 Who is at fault in a car park accident? and more.
 However, you will need to begin making your claim within the personal injury claims time limit, which is in general, three years.
 You should check with our claims team to find out if this is the time limit that applies in your own case.

 This guide begins by going over several key legal considerations for making a claim.
 We present a top-level description of what a car park claim could be, and we also explain why you could be eligible to make a claim, through examples.
 We look at some of the key statistics related to car park accidents, and we also examine just who could be at fault, and thus liable to pay compensation.